5 Things to Do After a New Jersey Car Accident

 You must report the crash to the police, even if it seems minor, and even if the other driver asks you not to report it.
 Some drivers may even try to convince you to “settle” the case between yourselves.
 Although you may sympathize with the other driver, it’s important to protect your legal rights.
 You should not have to shoulder the burden of another person’s negligence.
 Let an experienced New Jersey car accident lawyer assess your case.

 After an accident, your mind may be going a mile a minute.
 When your adrenaline is pumping, it’s easy to blurt out statements you would not ordinarily make.
 Avoid speculating about which driver caused the accident.
 Many factors can contribute to the cause of a motor vehicle collision.
 If you admit fault to police, the other motorist, a witness, or an insurance company adjuster, your admission could come back later to hurt your chances of obtaining a full and fair recovery for your damages.

 5. Contact a New Jersey Car Accident Lawyer

 As soon as possible after your accident, you should call a New Jersey car accident lawyer about your case.
-At Rosner & Tucker, P.C., we get involved right away.
+At Rosner Law Offices, P.C., we get involved right away.
 We handle talking to the insurance company on your behalf, so you can focus on healing from your injuries and getting back on your feet.
 We will also help you explore your options, and discuss the next steps in your case.

 Call a New Jersey Car Accident Lawyer about Your Case